-The irrational fear or hatred of or discrimination against people who are attracted to people of the same gender.
+The irrational fear, hatred of, or discrimination against people who are attracted to people of the same sax.

 The experience of shame, aversion, or self-hatred in relation to one’s own attractions to a person of the same sex.

-People born with ambiguous genitalia, chromosomal combinations other than XY and XX, or certain hormonal conditions that cause differences in sex development.
+Includes people born with ambiguous genitalia, chromosomal combinations other than XY and XX, or certain hormonal conditions that cause differences in sex development.
 Those with ambiguous genitalia are often surgically altered at birth, a practice that is increasingly being spoken out against.
 Intersex people are not necessarily trans, though some are.
-For more information you can visit Advocates for Informed Choice by clicking here.
+For more information you can visit InterACT by clicking here.

 A woman who is attracted emotionally, romantically, and/or sexually to other women.

 Referring to someone with terms and pronouns that do not match their gender identity.
 This can be particularly distressing for trans people.
 Often a form of harassment.

 MSM, Man Loving Man/Men or alternately, MLM, Men Loving Man/Men.
 Used to refer to men of all sexualities who are attracted in some way to men.

 Often abbreviated as "NB" or "enby".
 Individuals who do not identify as either male or female, but rather outside of the gender binary.
 The term is used both as a self-identifier, but also to encompass any other identities that do not fit in the binary genders.
 Non-binary people may or may not identify as trans.

 Someone who does not wish to identify with any existing labels.

 Wearing a penile prosthesis or other object to emulate the appearance of having a penis.